Hitchin: Buses

 Hitchin is well served by local buses including Arriva, Centrebus, Grant Palmer, Stagecoach and Uno.

 Education

 There are several primary schools in Hitchin.
 Secondary education is provided at Hitchin Girls' School, Hitchin Boys' School and the Priory School.
 There is a campus of the North Hertfordshire College in Hitchin, and it is also the home of the Benslow Music Trust which provides music education for adults, while North Herts Music School adjoined to Hitchin Girls' School delivers music lessons & activities for children & young people.

-The Emil Dale Academy is located on Wilbury Way in Hitchin.
+The Emil Dale Academy was formerly located on Wilbury Way in Hitchin before moving to Letchworth.
 EDA is a drama school where students train and study for a BA (hons) degree in Musical Theatre in partnership with the University of Bedfordshire.
 The school also has a sixth form and a weekend school.

 North Hertfordshire Museum has an extensive collection that tells the story of the town and wider area from prehistoric times.
 The British Schools Museum is housed in original Edwardian and Victorian school buildings.